 2. Scanner apps

 Speaking of scanning, do you have a PDF you want to take a photo of?
 You may be using a particular app for that.
 They may seem appealing: they let you adjust the lighting in one app.

 But you can save time and money by using your camera.
 Fiddle with your smartphone’s image editing features, and you’ll be able to eliminate shadows, brush away smudges and get your documents picture-perfect in no time.
-If you’re new to the world of photo-editing, tap or click here to see how to enhance your favorite pictures.
+If you’re new to photo editing, tap or click here to see how to enhance your favorite pictures.

 By getting rid of scanning apps, you’ll be saving space in your phone and stopping a third party from potentially collecting your data.

 How long have you had your Facebook app?
-If it’s been a few years, this app could be eating up a considerable chunk of space on your phone.
+If it’s been a few years, this app could consume considerable space on your phone.
 That’s because, over time, this app will connect with other programs in a complex web of data.

 While that can make life convenient in the short term, it can lead to a slower phone and less space for new stuff in the long run.
 That’s why we recommend deleting Facebook and re-downloading it.
 This is a great way to clear a ton of space.